-Lawyer representing Uber shooting victim’s family says ride-sharing company ‘grossly negligent’
+Lawyer: Uber shooting victim’s family says company ‘grossly negligent’

 Murphy said the Kim family reached out to the firm.

-“You can imagine going to bed at night when your husband is out having dinner with an associate, expecting him home at around 1 o’clock in the morning, and you wake up to realize your husband has been shot and killed,” said Murphy.
-“They’re both young.
+"You can imagine going to bed at night when your husband is out having dinner with an associate, expecting him home at around 1 o’clock in the morning, and you wake up to realize your husband has been shot and killed," said Murphy.

+"They’re both young.
 They had the rest of their life together.
-I can’t imagine the environment they’re living in right now.”
+I can’t imagine the environment they’re living in right now."

 Murphy did not comment on claims Kim attacked Hancock.